opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/waf_preciseprotection_rule_v1.md

 The `conditions` block supports:

 * `category` - (Required) Specifies the condition type.
-The value can be url, user-agent, ip, params, cookie, referer, or header.
+The value can be path, user-agent, ip, params, cookie, referer, or header.

 * `index` - (Optional) If `category` is set to cookie, index indicates cookie name, if set to params, index indicates param name, if set to header, index indicates an option in the header.